sourcegraph/handbook/content/departments/engineering/teams/cody/llm-proxy/index.md

       1. Cloud Run instance panics or failure to start
       2. Unable to route request to a Cloud Run instance (e.g. if no instance is available)
 2. **Metrics alerting**
-   1. **GCP Alerting Policies**: [Policies provisioned through Terraform](https://github.com/sourcegraph/infrastructure/tree/main/llm-proxy/modules/monitoring), covering facets such as:
+   1. **GCP Alerting Policies**: [Policies provisioned through Terraform](https://github.com/sourcegraph/infrastructure/tree/main/cody-gateway/modules/monitoring), covering facets such as:
       1. Cloud Run service health: startup latency, CPU utilization, memory utilization, instance count, request latency, etc.
       2. Cloud Redis service health: CPU utilization, memory utilization, etc.

-All alerts from all environments currently go to #alerts-llm-proxy.
+All alerts from all environments currently go to #alerts-cody-gateway.

 > NOTE: OpsGenie alerts to #ask-cloud are slated to be configured for the production instance.
-> For now, #wg-llm-proxy will monitor alerts for any issues.
+> For now, #wg-cody-gateway will monitor alerts for any issues.

 ### Observability